Kansattica/Fluency/README.md

 ### Building and running

-If you simply want to downloaod and run Fluency, you can do it from the [Releases page](https://github.com/Kansattica/Fluency/releases)!
+If you simply want to download and run Fluency, you can do it from the [Releases page](https://github.com/Kansattica/Fluency/releases)!

 Simply download the correct binary for your system and run it from the command line.